jcurl/RJCP.DLL.CpuId/README.md

   - Stepping
   - Processor Type
 - Function 80000002-4h
-  - Brand String partial
+  - Brand String partial, defined from [1]
-- Function 07h
-  - Extra features obtained from [3], which is also reflected in [4].
+- Features from Function 01h, 07h, defined in [3], [4].
+- Cache Topology in 04h, defined in [3].
+- CPU Topology, defined in [3].

 #### 3.1.2.
 AMD